 INDICATIONS AND USAGE

-vulgaris in patients 12 years of age and older.
+vulgaris in patients aged 12 years and older.

 IMPORTANT SAFETY INFORMATION

 Cases of methemoglobinemia with resultant hospitalization have been reported post marketing in

 association with twice-daily dapsone gel 5% treatment.
 Patients with glucose-6-phosphate dehydrogenase

 deficiency or congenital or idiopathic methemoglobinemia are more susceptible to drug-induced methemoglobinemia.